Challah: challah

+The earliest written source for this custom is the Ohev Yisrael of Avraham Yehoshua Heshel (1748–1825), published in 1863.
+He refers to schlissel challah as a preexisting custom and offers several kabbalistic interpretations.

 The custom has been criticized for allegedly having its source in Christian or pagan practices.

 Challah rolls

 Challah rolls, known as a bilkele or bulkele or bilkel or bulkel (plural: bilkelekh; בילקעלע) or bajgiel (Polish) is a bread roll made with eggs, similar to a challah bun.
 It is often used as the bread for Shabbat or holiday meals.